 (1) Cash Severance Payments and the Value of Continuing Benefits arise from employment agreements between the NEO and the Company.
 Messrs.
-Alexander, Daggett, and Duncan are each parties to employment agreements with NI Holdings, Inc. and Nodak Insurance Company, the terms of which are described above.
-The employment periods of these agreements are
+Alexander, Daggett, and Duncan are each a party to employment agreements with NI Holdings, Inc. and Nodak Insurance Company, the terms of which are described above.
+The employment periods of these agreements are three years, one year, and two years, respectively.
+The Cash Severance Payment is calculated for each of Messrs.
+Alexander, Daggett, and Duncan as an amount equal to (a) the sum of such officer's annual base salary plus the average annual bonus for the preceding three calendar years multiplied by (b) the quotient obtained by dividing the number of full calendar months remaining in such officer's employment period by twelve.
+In addition, the officer will be entitled to continued benefit plan coverage for the remaining term of his employment agreement to the extent permitted by the plan or applicable law.

-- (2) The Company's Non-Qualified Deferred Compensation Plan provides for the immediate vesting of all amounts in the event of an involuntary separation from service (other than for "Cause") or a change in control. - Acceleration of Equity Awards is presented as the sum of the values as of the last business day of 2022 of the additional benefit from the acceleration of vesting, if any, of restricted stock units and performance share units that would have occurred as a result of termination under the different circumstances presented.
-Performance share units for the 2020-2022 performance period are treated as vested as of the last business day of 2022 and are not included in this table because the vesting of these awards is reflected in the "Stock Vested in 2022" table above and the shares are no longer reflected in the "Outstanding Equity Awards at December 31, 2022" table above.
+(2) The Company's Non-Qualified Deferred Compensation Plan provides for the immediate vesting of all amounts in the event of an involuntary separation from service (other than for "Cause") or a change in control.

+(3) Acceleration of Equity Awards is presented as the sum of the values as of the last business day of 2023 of the additional benefit from the acceleration of vesting, if any, of restricted stock units and performance share units that would have occurred as a result of termination under the different circumstances presented.
+Performance share units for the 2021-2023 performance period are treated as vested as of the last business day of 2023 and are not included in this table because the vesting of these awards is reflected in the "Stock Vested in 2023" table above and the shares are no longer reflected in the "Outstanding Equity Awards at December 31, 2023" table above.